Quantum transport on Bethe lattices with non-Hermitian sources and a drain: Localized eigenstates

 \subsection{Eigenstates localized on the outer two generations}

 Let us next consider one site in the $(N-2)$th generation and the branches growing from the root site; see Fig.~\ref{fig3}.

-The standard notation would be $[\mu_1,\mu_2,\cdots,\mu_{N-2}]$ for the root site, $[\mu_1,\mu_2,\cdots,\mu_{N-2},\mu_{N-1}]$ with $\mu_{N-1}=1,2,3,\ldots,n_{N-1}$ for the connecting sites in the $(N-1)$th generation, and $[\mu_1,\mu_2,\cdots,\mu_{N-2},\mu_{N-1},\mu_N]$ with $\mu_N=1,2,3,\ldots,n_N$ for the further connecting sites on the periphery, but for brevity let us refer to them as $[\mu]$ for the root site, $[\mu,\nu]$ with $\nu=1,2,3,\ldots,n_{N-1}$ for the connecting sites in the $(N-1)$th generation, and $[\mu,\nu,\kappa]$ with $\kappa=1,2,3,\ldots,n_N$ for the peripheral sites.
+The standard notation would be $[\mu_1,\mu_2,\ldots,\mu_{N-2}]$ for the root site, $[\mu_1,\mu_2,\ldots,\mu_{N-2},\mu_{N-1}]$ with $\mu_{N-1}=1,2,3,\ldots,n_{N-1}$ for the connecting sites in the $(N-1)$th generation, and $[\mu_1,\mu_2,\ldots,\mu_{N-2},\mu_{N-1},\mu_N]$ with $\mu_N=1,2,3,\ldots,n_N$ for the further connecting sites on the periphery, but for brevity let us refer to them as $[\mu]$ for the root site, $[\mu,\nu]$ with $\nu=1,2,3,\ldots,n_{N-1}$ for the connecting sites in the $(N-1)$th generation, and $[\mu,\nu,\kappa]$ with $\kappa=1,2,3,\ldots,n_N$ for the peripheral sites.

 We now construct eigenvectors with non-zero amplitudes only on the $(N-1)$th and $N$th generations.
 To achieve this, we employ the same principle as the one used in the previous subsection~\ref{subsec3.1}.
-We set the amplitudes on the $n_{N-1}$ pieces of sites $[\mu,1]$,\ \ $[\mu,2]$,\ \ $[\mu,3]$,\ \ $\ldots$,\ \ $[\mu,n_{N-1}]$ of the $(N-1)$th generation so that they can amount to zero at the root site $[\mu]$ because of interference.
-In other words, the following $n_{N-1}$ pieces of vectors can be the eigenvectors of the total Hamiltonian once we properly choose the amplitudes on the peripheral sites of the $N$th generation:
+We set the elements of the eigenvectors, $\ket{\psi_n^s}$ for $1\le n \le n_{N-1}-1$, as follows: